technomancy/leiningen/doc/TEMPLATES.md

 ["README.md" (render "README.md" data)]
 ```

-Now, if we for instance say `lein new liquid-cool liquid-cool-app`, the newly
+Now, if we for instance say `lein new us.technomancy/liquid-cool
-generated project will contain a file named `README.md` where the header is
+liquid-cool-app`, the newly generated project will contain a file named
-`liquid-cool-app`.
+`README.md` where the header is `liquid-cool-app`.

 [stencil]: https://github.com/davidsantiago/stencil
 [Mustache]: https://mustache.github.io/